swoole/awesome-swoole/README.md

 - [PHP Runtimes](https://github.com/php-runtime/runtime) - A home for runtimes, where people can easily create a `Runtime` to run an application with Bref, Swoole or ReactPHP without making any change to the application itself.
 - Laravel
+    - [Laravel Octane](https://github.com/laravel/octane) - A first-party Laravel package that supercharges laravelish application's performance by serving it using Swoole high-performance HTTP servers.
+Developed and maintained by the Laravel team.
     - [hhxsv5/laravel-s](https://github.com/hhxsv5/laravel-s) - Glue for using Swoole in Laravel or Lumen.
     - [huang-yi/shadowfax](https://github.com/huang-yi/shadowfax) - Runs your Laravel application on Swoole.
     - [scil/laravel-fly](https://github.com/scil/LaravelFly) - To be an absolutely safe solution to speed up Laravel with Swoole.
 Preloading + Coroutine and Tinker Online.